India Tunnel Rescue Efforts Paused Over Fears Of Cave-in - UrduPoint

 "But all of them have just one question: 'When will you bring us out?'"

-On Saturday morning, the key work of drilling through the tonnes of earth and rock to reach the men was still on hold, senior local civil servant Abhishek Ruhela told AFP Saturday.
+On Saturday, the key work of drilling through the tonnes of earth and rock to reach the men was still on hold, Ruhela told AFP.

 "Except drilling, other necessary work is going on," Ruhela said.